BeyondIntractability.org BeyondIntractability.org

 But what makes procedures fair?
 First, there is an emphasis on consistency.
 Fair procedures should guarantee that like cases are treated alike.
 Any distinctions "should reflect genuine aspects of personal identity rather than extraneous features of the differentiating mechanism itself."[2]

 Second, those carrying out the procedures must be impartial and neutral.
-Unbiased decision- makers must carry out the procedures to reach a fair and accurate conclusion.
-Those involved should believe that the intentions of third-party authorities are benevolent, that they want to treat people fairly and take the viewpoint and needs of interested parties into account.[3]
+Unbiased decision-makers must carry out the procedures to reach a fair and accurate conclusion.
+Those involved should believe that the intention of third-party authorities is impartiality—they want to treat people fairly and take the viewpoint and needs of interested parties into account.[3]
 If people trust the third party, they are more likely to view the decision-making process as fair.

 Third, those directly affected by the decisions should have a voice and representation in the process.
 Having representation affirms the status of group members and inspires trust in the decision-making system.
 This is especially important for weaker parties whose voices often go unheard.